rjmangubat23/OpenSSL/README.md

 They will differ via on the architecture(ArmV7, x86, etc) that you want the OpenSSL to build on.
 Please refer to the files I uploaded on this for x86: OpenSSL/x86/ and ArmV7: OpenSSL/ArmV7/

+TIP:
-TIP: If you want to change or remove the SHLIB_VERSION_NUMBER of your libcrypto and libssl files.
+- If you want to change or remove the SHLIB_VERSION_NUMBER of your libcrypto and libssl files.
 Go to <path of your opensssl>/crypto/opensslv.h and change SHLIB_VERSION_NUMBER to whichever you like.

+- Also if the scripts given are not working for you, you may do it manually: Please see Issue: https://github.com/rjmangubat23/OpenSSL/issues/1 (Special thanks to Luiz C. Valdetaro, for pointing this out to me)

 Reference: